Budget Wedding Cake

 Planning a wedding can be overwhelming and budget draining!
 Finding ways to save money with your wedding cakes is important to make your wedding day your vision.

-Our adventures in Hobby Lobby help us find ways to take the stress off of your wedding planning so you can focus on your commitment together with the Lord.
+Our adventures in Hobby Lobby, and shopping on Amazon and Etsy help us find ways to take the stress off of your wedding planning so you can focus on your commitment together with the Lord.